ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 In order to maintain the focus and attention of students, a range of interaction modes are used in the lesson.
 The aim is to reduce one-directional communication from the instructor to students and allow the instructor to act as a facilitator, assisting the students with their own projects.

 During the guided section where students follow along with the instructor step-by-step, it is important to continually check-in with students to ask how they are receiving the content and its pace of delivery.
-What is important is that students don’t feel left behind, so if a student prefers to listen first and apply the selectors independently, they are able to do that after the break during the “Experimenting with Selectors” section.
+What is important is that students don’t feel left behind, so if a student prefers to listen first and apply the selectors independently, they are able to do that after the break during the “Experimenting with Selectors” activity.

 To check for understanding in this section, the instructor may call on a volunteer to share their screen to share how they have implemented a particular selector in their page.
 In a remote context where it is more difficult to gauge how students are receiving information, encourage students to ask questions in the Zoom chat.

 ## Remote Considerations

 In addition to [general remote considerations](https://github.com/ollie-j-j/temp-id-case-study/blob/oj-ironhack-case-study/instructor-resources/instructor-guidelines-general.md), for this lesson as discussed it is important to encourage students to communicate if a particular concept needs repeating by asking them to write in the Zoom chat.
 Additional breaks may also be required, such as in between the basic and advanced selectors.
-The best way to know is to ask the students if they would like a break or not in.
+The best way to know is to ask the students if they would like a break or not.

-During the “Experimenting with Selectors”, students are free to turn off their cameras and work independently, but the instructor should be available for any questions.
+During the “Experimenting with Selectors” activity, students are free to turn off their cameras and work independently, but the instructor should be available for any questions.
 During the “Student Exchange” where students will work in pairs, it might be worth preparing Zoom breakout rooms before the session to save time.

 ## Assessment Tools